TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Index.rst

 Autoloading classes since TYPO3 7.x
 ===================================

 TYPO3 6.2 was still delivered with a couple of different autoloaders, that all had different approaches and rules to find a class.
-This led to the naming conventions in and outside extbase and the optional `ext_autoload.php` file to load classes that didn't follow the conventions.
+This led to the naming conventions in and outside Extbase and the optional :file:`ext_autoload.php` file to load classes that didn't follow the conventions.
 Since TYPO3 7.0 all this is gone and there is only a single autoloader left, the one of composer.
 No matter if you run TYPO3 in composer mode or not, TYPO3 uses the composer autoloader to resolve all class file locations.
 However, the autoloader is little bit more sophisticated in composer mode as it then supports `PSR-4` autoloading.

 .. _autoloading_without_composer_mode:

 Loading classes without composer mode
 =====================================

 This means, you did not install TYPO3 via a require-statement inside your composer.json.
-It's a regular old-school install where the TYPO3 source and the symlinks (`typo3/index.php`) are setup manually.
+It's a regular old-school install where the TYPO3 source and the symlinks (:file:`typo3/index.php`) are setup manually.
 In this case, every time you install an extension, the autoloader scans the whole extension directory for classes.
 No matter if they follow any convention at all.
 There is just one rule.
 Put each class into its own file.
 The generated classmap is a huge array with a mapping of classnames to their location on the disk.

 Example::